Weather and Light Level Classification for Autonomous Driving: Dataset, Baseline and Active Learning: Dataset and Baseline

 \subsection{Baseline Classification Network}

 The images are down-scaled for training from the captured resolution of $1024\times1084$ to $224\times224$ to match the ResNet18 ImageNet architecture.
 Usage of a standard backbone also enables easy integration with multi-task shared encoder models where this task can be added to existing perception model with incremental increase in complexity \cite{chennupati2019multinet++, kumar2021omnidet}.
 This down-scaling had a minimal impact on the performance of the model.
 We only used grayscale values and ignored the red color information as our initial experiments found it to have a minor effect.
 As our work focuses on weather and light level classification, we have not used the street type classification labels.
 We use the ResNet18 \cite{he2016deep} classification model with pre-trained weights from ImageNet dataset \cite{deng2009imagenet} and modify it to classify light level and weather categories outputting 6 labels.
+Usage of a standard encoder also enables a straightforward integration into a multi-task perception network.
 In fine-tuning, the learning rate is kept low, and a custom rate scheduler was designed.